 YouTube traffic can be considerable when you have a system in place.
 You may not want to spend your time making videos, but it is possible to adapt your content to the platform.
 You could create a video discussing an article, talk about industry news, discuss topics in a video podcast, or interview influences.
 These videos can then get used to direct people to your blog.

 Participate in Online Communities

 Most industries have online communities where topical discussions take place.
 There could be an active forum, a Facebook group, and a group of Twitter users, with daily communication on a range of topics.
 Becoming part of this community can help promote your blog to the exact audience you want to reach.
-You shouldn’t just promote yourself, though, with the value you add being the reason people will visit your blog.
+You shouldn’t just promote yourself, though, with the value you add is the reason people will visit your blog.